 - When the current is too high, the negative electrode can not accept more lithium ions, forming dendrite, piercing the diaphragm and short circuit;

 - The battery is overcharged, the material structure collapses, and lithium dendrites form a piercing membrane.

-The explosion types of lithium ion batteries are mainly divided into short circuit and overcharge, and short circuit is divided into internal short circuit and external short circuit.
+The explosion types of lithium-ion batteries are mainly divided into short circuit and overcharge, and short circuit is divided into an internal short circuit and external short circuit.

 We said that many diaphragms have the function of closing the pores.
 At a certain temperature, the diaphragms will close the pores and prevent the transmission of lithium ions, thereby blocking the chemical reaction.
-The current drops and the temperature also drops slowly, thus avoiding battery explosion.
-Of course, the above is only based on a good quality diaphragm.
+The current drops and the temperature also drop slowly, thus avoiding the battery explosion.
+Of course, the above is only based on the good quality diaphragm.

 The explosion caused by overcharge is relatively common.
-After overcharge, there are needle like lithium crystals on the electrode plate, puncture points are everywhere, and micro short circuit occurs everywhere.
-Therefore, the battery temperature will gradually increase, and finally the high temperature will change the electrolyte gas.
+After overcharge, there are needle-like lithium crystals on the electrode plate, puncture points are everywhere, and the micro short circuit occurs everywhere.
+Therefore, the battery temperature will gradually increase, and finally, the high temperature will change the electrolyte gas.
 In this case, whether the temperature is too high to make the material burn and explode, or the shell is broken first, which makes the air in and oxidizes the lithium metal violently, all are explosions.
-However, the explosion caused by internal short circuit caused by overcharge does not necessarily occur at the time of charging.
+However, the explosion caused by the internal short circuit caused by overcharge does not necessarily occur at the time of charging.